 The BLAM!
-CD-ROMs were reviewed in a wild and vast array of magazines.
-It was even on MTV once.
+CD-ROMs were reviewed in a diverse array of magazines and other media outlets in the 1990s.
 Many reviews were published just prior to the popularization of the web, so they're not available online.
-Those listed below are ones that do happen to be available on the web.
-(PDF files are for archival purposes.)
+Those listed below are ones that do happen to be available.

 Resisting the Virtual Life: Culture & Politics of Information is a collection of essays including "Sade and Cyberspace," which discusses BLAM!.

 The Covert Culture Sourcebook 2.0 calls BLAM! "stark, raving bat-shit.
 I like it."

 Design theorist Rick Poynor describes BLAM!.
 "Defiantly low-tech and aggressively non-interactive, BLAM! shows what the technology can achieve in the hands of independent media artists with guerrilla sensibilities and a lack of preconceptions."

 "Remote control is not a gadget you hold in your hand, it's what happens when BLAM! has you in its hands." pdf

 BLAM! disks are no longer for sale to the public.
 If you're a collector anxious to have one, please contact Supervert for information.